ff6347/prototyping-machines/hardware-prototypes/Box-Net/index.md

 ##### Construction

 On one edge of the box is a cut out window.
 The camera is located inside the box and points out of the window.
 The camera is, like the box, constructed out of cardboard.
 To give a more realistic impression, there is a lens from an old web cam and a red LED on the front.
 It also has a rack to hold the camera in position.
-A motor is mounted inside the rack, right under the camera, to controll the cameras movement.
+A motor is mounted inside the rack, right under the camera, to control the cameras movement.